Endogen/lamden-python-dev/README.md

 ## The End

 Seems like you reached the end.
-Let's have some fun before you dive deeper into Python.
+Let's have some fun before you dive deeper into coding.
 Two dots, start and end.
 Choose one and try to get to the other.

 ![](lamden-maze.png)

-# Integrate

-- Wieso wir die `decode` Methode brauchen und wo wir sie finden

-  - `balance` abfragen liefert verschiedene Werte zurück